-Boeing accused of stealing tech for tools used on rockets, space station
+Boeing accused of stealing technology for bolts on rockets, jets, space station

-A small aerospace equipment maker accused Boeing of stealing technology for proprietary tools used to install engines on NASA’s new moon rocket, bolts on Dreamliner jets and fasteners on the International Space Station that don’t leak.
+(Bloomberg) — A small aerospace equipment maker accused Boeing Co. of stealing technology for proprietary tools used to install engines on NASA’s new moon rocket, bolts on Dreamliner jets and fasteners on the International Space Station that don’t leak.

-Wilson Aerospace, based in Fort Collins, Colorado, was Boeing’s partner on several projects over the past decade, including for NASA, according to a federal lawsuit late Tuesday in Seattle.
+Wilson Aerospace, based in Fort Collins, Colorado, was Boeing’s partner on several projects over the past decade, including for the National Aeronautics and Space Administration, according to a federal lawsuit late Tuesday in Washington state.

 In 2014, Wilson helped Boeing with engine installation on NASA’s Space Launch System, the Colorado company said.
 But after about two years, Boeing ended the contract and cut off communication with Wilson after “brazenly stealing” technology, which led to misuse of a specialized torque wrench that could “put lives at risk,” Wilson alleged in the suit.

-Other partnerships with Wilson also soured over Boeing’s theft of its technology, according to the lawsuit.
-Wilson claims it designed a tool to install bolts and fasteners on Boeing’s 787 Dreamliner starting in 2012, and alleged that misuse of its stolen torquing tool led to leaks aboard the International Space Station.
+Other partnerships also soured over Boeing’s theft of Wilson technology, according to the lawsuit.
+Wilson claims it designed a tool to install bolts and fasteners on Boeing’s 787 Dreamliner starting in 2012, and alleged misuse of its stolen torquing tool led to leaks aboard the International Space Station.
 Wilson is seeking unspecified monetary damages.

 “This lawsuit seeks to hold Boeing accountable for the repeated and deliberate misappropriation and infringement of Wilson’s intellectual property, and to prevent Boeing from doing the same to other victims,” the Colorado company said in its complaint.